poult-lab/daily-word/english_words_ learning.md

 04.demystify /ˌdiːˈmɪstɪfaɪ/

-[v] This book aims to demystify medical treatments.
+[v] This book aims to demystify medical treatments./Demystify Mamba in Vision: A Linear Attention Perspective.

 "to make sth easier to understand and less complicated by explaining it in a clear and simple way"